OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/list/README.md

 #### 2) Replace the Hero Images

 If you’re creating an image, save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.
 Keep the image small and square to leave ample room for the copy.
-Add a "Play" button graphic on top of video representations (included in assets folder).
+Add a "Play" button graphic on top of video representations (included in assets folder). <b>Note:</b> You can add a radius to the image in the Designer to create slightly rounded edges.

-* <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
-In the meantime, you can manually add a 4px radius to the corners.

 #### 3) Link to Associated Content